makerdao/mips/MIP14/MIP14c2-Subproposals/MIP14c2-SP1.md

 We've taken this feedback onboard and have revised our new budget significantly which will be up for voting in March 2023.
 Due to budgeting cycle happening quarterly we're left without funding for February and March 2023.

-This amount will cover our expenses in February and any excess will be promptly returned to the protocol.
+This amount will cover our expenses for the month of February.
+A second MIP14 subproposal will be posted for the month of March.
+Any excess funds as always will be promptly returned to the protocol.

 ### Surplus Analysis